IAN BRENNAN: Home

 In the studio, he has worked with the likes of Flea, Lucinda Williams, David Hidalgo (Los Lobos), Nels Cline (Wilco), DJ Bonebrake and John Doe (X, the Knitters), Corin Tucker (Sleater-Kinney), Bill Frisell, Jonathan Richman, Richard Thompson, and more.

 In the field, some of the artists that he has discovered and produced are The Good Ones (Rwanda), Wayo: Trance Percussion Masters (South Sudan), and the Malawi Mouse Boys.
 All three albums are the first releases internationally outside of their respective countries in the languages of each band, and the Mouse Boys' was named "the year's best gospel album" by Songlines Magazine, UK.
 The record General Paolino featuring Mama Celina was named one of the “Top 8 African Releases of 2013” by Renegade Magazine.
-And, in October 2014, IRL Records will release Acholi Machon “Lamwong” (Freedom Fighters) as part of their collaboration with Brennan on the Unheard Voices series.
+And, in October 2014, IRL Records will release Acholi Machon “Lamwong” (Freedom Fighters).

 Brennan also produced Italian superstar, Jovanotti’s official USA debut Italia: 1988-2012 for ATO Records in 2012 and co-wrote two world-premiere, new songs for the release.
 The collection was given 4-stars and named “...one of the best releases of the year,” by Aesthetic Magazine (Toronto).